6063-dg3294/FinalProject/README.md

 ### Physical Box
 After testing with a friend, she suggested I should make the icons more identical.
 I thus designed 3 shapes for "to dream," "to butterfly," and "to reality."
 ![image description](pics/4-8.PNG)
 After cutting the icons, I thought a box would make the project look more neat as well.
+I tried both birch wood and acrylic to cut and engrave.
+In the process, it was scarry to watch the edges of wood and arylic to burn.
+At last, I managed to